 Every Wednesday from October to April from 9:00 am to 2:00 pm

 Arguably one of the most underrated farmers' markets in the region, the Phillippi Farmhouse Market is a wonderful mid-week excursion during the fall and winter.
 Sarasota's only purely weekday market is also one of the more traditional.
-There are no part-time vendors, and all who sell at Phillippi are locked in for the entire season, more than 50 growers, merchants, and artists in all.
+There are no part-time vendors, and all who sell at Phillippi are locked in for the entire season, with more than 50 growers, merchants, and artists in all.

 Corner of Taylor Street and West Olympia Avenue